ms-aija/MeetMeHalfWay/README.md

-# MeetMeHalfWay - find destinations that are only one flight away from all the origin cities
+# MeetMeHalfWay - find destinations that are only one flight away from all of the origin cities
 The app lets you input up to six origin airport cities and search for common destinations served by direct flights.

 ![Homepage!](/assets/MeetMeHalfWay-Screenshot.jpg "Homepage")